-According to BiH Boswell had "adopted Thomas Sheridan as his mentor in Edinburgh in 1761, where Sheridan had come to give a series of lectures."1.
-In Boswell's London Journal 1762-1763 we first hear of Sheridan on November 28, 1762, when Boswell goes to visit him.
-On this occasion Sheridan airs his newly found dislike for Dr. Johnson.2 He also frequently criticized David Garrick.3 Boswell often went to see the Sheridans, especially during the first part of his stay in London.
+Boswell had "adopted Thomas Sheridan as his mentor in Edinburgh in 1761, where Sheridan had come to give a series of lectures."1.
+The first mention of Sheridan in the Boswell's London Journal 1762-1763 is on November 28, 1762, when Boswell went to see him.
+On this occasion Sheridan aired his newly found dislike for Dr. Johnson.2 He also frequently criticized David Garrick.3 Boswell often went to see the Sheridans, especially during the first part of his stay in London.

-On New Years Eve, 1762, Boswell spends the evening at Sheridans in the company of Mrs. Sheridan, Mrs. Cholmondeley, Capt.
+On New Years Eve, 1762, Boswell spent the evening at Sheridan's in the company of Mrs. Sheridan, Mrs. Cholmondeley, Capt.
 Jephson and Colonel Irwin.
 They had tea and listened to a reading of Frances Sheridan's new comedy The Discovery.

-Sheridan also helped out Boswell when he had a gambling debt in 1761, and JB promised Sheridan that he wouldn't play cards again for 5 years,4 or at least that he wouldn't "lose more than three guineas in one sitting".5 Sheridan disappeared almost entirely from Boswell's writings during his tour of Europe, 1763-1766, although Boswell in a memo on May 11, 1764 reminded himself to write to his former mentor.
+Sheridan also helped out Boswell when he had a gambling debt in 1761, and Boswell promised Sheridan that he wouldn't play cards again for 5 years,5 or at least that he wouldn't "lose more than three guineas in one sitting".6 Sheridan disappeared almost entirely from Boswell's writings during his tour of Europe, 1763-1766, although Boswell in a memo on May 11, 1764 reminded himself to write to his former mentor.